Meet our Champions

 Winnie Lee (Imperial College London, UK)

-Winnie is a postdoctoral researcher working in the Population Health and Policy Theme within HPRU AMR at Imperial College London, UK.
-Her current role involves research into data linkage, AI and modelling around urinary tract infections.
-Her PhD focused on optimising antimicrobial therapy through local genomic surveillance of resistant patterns of bacteria among patients with bloodstream and urinary tract infections.
-Winnie has been a Champion since 2019 and has worked on various Society Committees e.g. the Prokaryotic Division and Sustainability Committee.
-She became heavily involved with the Society as she enjoys public engagement to increase awareness of infectious diseases and the importance of surveillance in infection control.
+I am a postdoctoral researcher at Imperial College London, UK.
+My current role involves research into data linkage, AI and modelling around urinary tract infections.
+My PhD focused on optimising antimicrobial therapy through local genomic surveillance of resistant patterns of bacteria among patients with bloodstream and urinary tract infections.
+I have been a Champion since 2019 and have worked on various Society Committees too e.g. the Prokaryotic Division and Sustainability Committee.
+I became heavily involved with the Society as I enjoy public engagement to increase awareness of infectious diseases and the importance of surveillance in infection control.

 -